ossf/scorecard-action/README.md

 The workflow is preconfigured to run on every repository contribution.
 Results are available on the GitHub code-scanning dashboard[TODO:ADD LINK?] for remediation.

 ## Verify Runs and View Results
-To verify that the Action is running successfully, click the repository's Actions tab and view recent runs.
+To verify that the Action is running successfully, click the repository's Actions tab to see the status of all recent workflow runs.

-To view a list of results from each run, go to the Security tab and click "Code Scanning Alerts."
+To view a list of results from each Scorecards Action run, go to the Security tab and click "Code Scanning Alerts."

 ## Manual Action Set Up